Chalarangelo/30-seconds-of-code/snippets/flatten.md

 Flattens a list of lists once.

-- Use nested list comprehension to extract each value from sub-lists in order.
+- Use a list comprehension to extract each value from sub-lists in order.

 ```py
 def flatten(lst):